-Get the worry-free services and expert support you need to form an S Corp in Ohio today.
+Get the worry-free services and expert support you need to form an S corp in Ohio today.

 The Secretary of State requires all businesses to have a statutory agent, otherwise known as a registered agent.
 You’ll name this person or entity in your formation documents.
 Let’s go over what they do.

 A statutory agent receives official papers on behalf of your business (e.g., legal documents and notices).
 Statutory agents in Ohio are relatively easy to find online, and we can help you find one, too.
 It’s important to always maintain a statutory agent since having one keeps your business compliant.
 If you should happen to lose your agent for whatever reason, you’ll need to name a new one as soon as possible and inform the state of your situation.

 Successful companies need solid leadership from the very beginning.

 If you form a corporation, you need to appoint initial directors to run the business.
 These people will need to be experienced with the ins and outs of the business, how it works, and more.

 If you start an LLC, you’ll need to appoint people to manage the business.
 LLCs can appoint members (owners) or hire non-owner managers to run the company.

 File Articles of Incorporation for your C Corp or Articles of Organization for your LLC with the Secretary of State.
 The act of filing these documents is what officially creates your business enterprise in the eyes of the state.